CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 As a compromise, address-taken variables can only be accessed indirectly through top-level variables, using, *e.g.*, the `ptr` dialect. `ptr @i` and `ptr %1` may well be mutable integers, but the pointers stored at `@i` and `%1` will not change.
 That makes LLVM IR a **partial SSA**.
 It would be very reasonable, I think, for a blog to gently gloss over this distinction, but it's what I needed to make the IR format click.
 I couldn't have satisfied yourself `store` could exist in an actual SSA any more that I could shunt a square peg in a round hole,

+As we shift attention over to the `if` statement, it'll be useful to keep in mind one important fact: the CPU really *really* loves execute code sequentially.
+The control flow of a program (the order it executes instructions, that is) would ideally run top to bottom like it does on the page, but branches, function calls, *etc.* will break it up.
+That's why it's useful to define the *basic block* as the maximal chunk of code that [...], [...] a singular **terminator** instruction.

 [...]

 There's one more feature in the LLVM LangRef I'd like to talk about, but there wasn't a way of fit it into the example above.
 Luckily, rebuilding with an extra `-O2` flag shakes the IR up: